 6. He may be trying to “even the score”

-“When people do such a thing, it’s a glaring sign of a lack of accountability.
+“When people do such a thing, it’s a glaring sign of a lack of accountability and a lot of times that explains the mindset of a cheating man.
 They believe their actions will speak for them, so they don’t have to.
 In effect, it also shows a fear of communication.
 You don’t have to cheat to send a message, but the mindset of a cheating man may tell him otherwise.”

 7. He may even be oblivious to his cheating

 “Say, for example, you suddenly had to pronounce French words.
 You may get the basic syntax right, but the pronunciation will take time, right?
-A lot of people may not really know the detrimental nature of sexting and flirting via texts, or any other type of cheating.
-They might just think it’s something cool to do, or even harmless,” says Pragati.
+A lot of people may not really know the detrimental nature of sexting and flirting via texts or any other type of cheating.
+They might just think it’s something cool to indulge in, or even harmless,” says Pragati.

 8. Sometimes, the mindset of a cheating man may be none at all

-Meaning, he may not be thinking much at all.
+Meaning that he may not be thinking much at all and that’s possibly why he is still cheating after being caught by you multiple times.
 The psychological facts about cheating tell us that it’s entirely possible that situational factors can lead to cheating, and in such cases, there usually isn’t much preplanning.

 9. What is a cheater’s mentality like?
 One word: Narcissism

+If you are aware that you are married to a narcissist, then don’t be shocked at stumbling upon signs he’s cheating on his phone.
 Yes, we know, we mentioned that a lack of self-esteem can end up influencing the mindset of a cheating man.
-But at the other end of the spectrum lies a narcissistic boyfriend, one who may obnoxiously believe he’s actually entitled to external sexual gratification.
+But at the other end of the spectrum lies a narcissistic boyfriend or husband, one who may obnoxiously believe he’s actually entitled to external sexual gratification.

 “A compulsive cheating disorder may also stem from an attitude of immaturity.
 A person’s sense of entitlement may be heightened and they may believe they can do whatever they want without any consequences.
-A classic case of a narcissist is bound to spell trouble for any relationship,” says Pragati.
+A classic narcissist is bound to spell trouble in any relationship,” says Pragati.

-10. A jilted idea of what love is supposed to be like
+10. A twisted idea of what love is supposed to feel like

 “The concept of limerence may end up making people believe that they must always feel a ‘rush’ when they see the other person.
-Because of confusion between limerence and love, they may be led to believe that their relationship is lacking in certain areas,” she adds.
+Because of confusion between limerence and love, they may be led to believe that their relationship is lacking in certain areas,” says Pragati.

 To crack the case of what’s really going on with the mindset of a cheating man, perhaps the best thing to do is to talk to him about it.
 But when his denial of the situation or lack of communication skills leads to vague and ambiguous conversations, the points we laid out for you will definitely help you come to a conclusion.

-If you are in a relationship where you are currently struggling with infidelity, Bonobology has a multitude of experienced therapists who can help you to truly get to the bottom of what’s going on in his mind, and yours.
+If you are in a relationship where you are currently struggling with infidelity, Bonobology has a multitude of experienced therapists who can help you truly get to the bottom of what’s going on in your mind, and yours.

 Yes, the psychological facts about cheating tell us that a cheating man can definitely change and be faithful.
 Often, you’ll be able to tell what he truly wants by the way he reacts after infidelity.
 When a cheating man wants to change, you’ll see genuine remorse and a willingness to mend his ways, work on the relationship and make sure he’s re-building trust.